judo347/AAU-Notes/AD Algorithms and Datastructures/lek09 - dynamic programming.md

 02 else return FibonacciR(n-1) + FibonacciR(n-2)
 ````

 Straightforward recursive procedure is slow!
+We have two sub problems and their size is one smaller and two smaller.

 Let's draw the recursion tree: